clowdr-app/clowdr/frontend/README.md

 ## Local Development

-See root ReadMe _Local Development_ instructions for local development for which tasks to run.
+See root README _Local Development_ instructions for local development for which tasks to run.

 If the environment configuration changes, or for example, the `package.json` commands change, then you will need to restart tasks for this frontend.